Sample Report for the Big Five Personality Test

 Neuroticism describes the overall emotional stability of an individual through how they perceive the world.
 It considers how likely a person is to interpret events as threatening or challenging.
 It includes one’s propensity to experience negative emotions and is characterized by frequent mood changes, a tendency to worry, and recurrent sadness.

-You have obtained a total score for this trait that places you in the 36th percentile, meaning that you scored higher than 36% of the general tested population and lower than 67%.
-This means you have a moderately low tendency for Neuroticism.
+You have obtained a total score for this trait that places you in the 36th percentile, meaning that you scored higher than 36% of the general tested population and lower than 67% of the general population.

 Intuition vs. Meticulosity